Hurricane Season for Outer Banks North Carolina 2022

 Keep in mind that this insurance only protects you if there is a hurricane.

-If a tropical depression with 50+ mph winds is barreling towards the coast, you will typically not be refunded.
-Be sure to ask lots of questions when deciding whether or not to purchase vacation insurance.
+If a tropical storm with 50+ mph winds is barreling towards the coast, you will typically not be refunded.
+Be sure to ask lots of questions when deciding whether or not to purchase vacation travel insurance.

 Okay, this post should have provided you with a general overview of when the hurricane season on the Outer Banks is… its the same time period each year!